rorense/Great-North-Assignment/README.md

 ---

 ### 3. We want a different logo in the footer, can you make it so we can add our own easily?
-The header and footer element has been separated and now have their own component.
-By clicking the edit footer button on the Elementor drop-down, you can easily change the footer image.
+The header and footer element has been separated and now represented by their own component.
+By clicking the edit footer button on the Elementor drop-down and clicking on choose image, you can easily change the footer image.

 ![image](https://github.com/rorense/Great-North-Assignment/assets/103559314/90a3d797-a7ee-49f8-a140-c4e6968dea49)